 Des Moines, IA 50317

 You can't forget the concerts!
 And the Iowa State Fair has live entertainment for everyone.
-The 2020 lineup includes Chris Stapleton, Bethel Music, and Kidz Bop Live.
+Check back for the 2023 line-up!
 You can find all the details and additional ticket info here.

 Camping is available right at the fairgrounds across 160 beautiful acres.
 You can enjoy a full day at the fair, then head back to a quiet space, a comfortable bed, and a nice hot shower just steps away.
 If you rent an RV with RVshare, then even if you don’t own a motorhome you can enjoy the ease of a space of your own near where you’re having fun all day.
 More information on camping at the fair can be found here.